Table of Contents

 • Staffing Agencies: process high volumes of resumes with full data sovereignty.

-• Developers: learn the TextExtraction API with nested array elements.
+• Developers: learn the TextExtraction API with VLM models and nested array elements.

 🚀 What Problem It Solves